-The above is an abbreviated list of possible error codes.
+The above is an abbreviate list of possible error codes.
 If the code is not in the list above consult a GAS SAFE REGISTER registered engineer.
 A full list of codes can be found in Chapter 6 of this manual.
-If a code appears and you feel the original cause has been rectified and it is not designated as requiring a "Service Reset", press the "Reset" button to resume boiler operation.
-Otherwise, or if the code persists consult a GAS SAFE REGISTER registered engineer.
+If a code appears and you feel the original cause has been rectified, press the "Reset" button to resume boiler operation.
+If the code persists consult a GAS SAFE REGISTER registered engineer.